t0m45DEV/Trace-Engine/README.md

 There are other options from the make file, like:

 ```
 make clean        # To delete all the object files and the executable

 make debug        # To make the project, and start a GDB session for debugging

 make mem_check    # To make the project and start a valgrind session for memory leaks check

+make linux_export # To make a release and portable Linux version
 ```